SpineEventEngine/ProtoData/gradle-plugin/README.md

 ## Generated files

 The plugin changes the configuration of the Protobuf Gradle plugin in such a way that the files generated from Protobuf are placed under the `build` directory.
-After the files are than processed by ProtoData, they will turn up in ProtoData target directory, which is, by default, `$projectDir/generated/`.
+After the files are then processed by ProtoData, they will end up in ProtoData target directory, which is, by default, `$projectDir/generated/`.
 To change the output dir, see the ProtoData plugin configuration.

 ## Caveat